Navmi-v/Mean_stack_assignments/README.md

 # Mean_stack_assignments

-This repostories contains the coding assignments answers for mean stack
+This repostory contains the coding assignments answers for mean stack